-If you buy a catastrophic plan in the Marketplace, you can't get lower costs on your monthly premiums or lower out-of-pocket costs based on your income.
+If you buy a catastrophic plan in the Marketplace, you can't get lower out-of-pocket costs based on your income.
 Regardless of your income, you pay the standard price for the catastrophic plan.

 Do you qualify for a catastrophic plan in the Marketplace?